Melanie Gruben(She/her)

 QUALIFICATIONS

 I am an accredited graduate member of the Psychological Society of Ireland, member number M13603.
 I completed my BSc in Psychology at Arizona State University and my MSc in Psychological Science at the University of Limerick.
 I trained in LGBTQIA+ counselling with the Trevor Project (Saving LGBTQ+ Lives) out of West Hollywood, California and have done extensive continuing professional development on autism, ADHD, dyslexia, and dyspraxia.
 I am also a researcher in digital accessibility.
-I am currently qualified to practice in Ireland, Europe, and the UK.
+I am currently qualified to practice in Ireland, Europe, and the UK and have completed Phase 1 Brainspotting Practitioner training.

 IDENTITIES